juliendelplanque/multiworlds/repository/MultiWorlds.package/WorldsCategory.class/README.md

 WorldsCategory uninstall.

 You can replace default shortcuts with your custom shortcuts using:
-WorldsCategory uniqueInstance nextDesktopShortcut: customNextDesktopShortcut.
+WorldsCategory nextWorldShortcut: customNextDesktopShortcut.
-WorldsCategory uniqueInstance previousDesktopShortcut: customPreviousDesktopShortcut.
+WorldsCategory previousWorldShortcut: customPreviousDesktopShortcut.

 WorldsCategory reinstall.
 "Do not forget to reinstall the shortcuts."